dfinity/portal/docs/developer-docs/integrations/multi-chain/cketh-faq.md

 In summary, ckETH provides a secure, cost-effective, and efficient way to interact with the Ethereum blockchain, making it a great choice for your application or service.

-## What advantages does CKETH offer in terms of speed, fees, and security?
+## What advantages does ckETH offer in terms of speed, fees, and security?

 ckETH, or chain-key Ether, is an Internet Computer (ICP)-native token that represents Ether (ETH), the native token of Ethereum.
 It offers several advantages in terms of speed, fees, and security: